EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       \ use Payroll Information Exchange data when available to alert cases for a\
       \ work CDR.
 We will continue to use WorkSmart to reduce overpayments."
     Mitigation_Strategy: atp7_1
+  - Action_Taken: Planned
+    Action_Type: Training
+    Completion_Date: FY2028+
+    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we issue reminders and policy clarifications to employees, as needed.
+In November 2023, we issued a reminder to technicians about the importance of inputting Family Max when manually calculating benefits.
+In March 2024, we updated policy providing detailed information to technicians regarding the importance of securing non-covered Government Pension data timely, when applicable, in order to calculate the correct benefit amount.
+We will continue to issue reminders and policy clarifications to employees, as needed.
+    Mitigation_Strategy: app3_1
+  - Action_Taken: Not Completed
+    Action_Type: Audit
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we developed a Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) Corrective Action Plan.
+We developed a comprehensive corrective action plan to address multiple underlying causes of WEP and GPO improper payments.
+We formed a cross agency work group to review all Office of the Inspector General and internal studies to compile a comprehensive list of recommended changes in WEP and GPO implementation.
+We assessed the root causes of improper payments based on these changes and developed policy, data, systems, and training solutions in line with each of the root causes of improper payments.
+We developed a logic model framework to measure the effectiveness of completed corrective action that includes establishing benchmarks to evaluate the corrective actions, assessing the impact, if possible, and determining whether additional mitigation activities are necessary.
+In fiscal year (FY) 2023, the WEP/GPO calculator was added to the redesigned SSA.gov website.
+In FY 2023, there was an increase in improper payments related to WEP, but overall, since FY 2017, there has been a significant reduction in improper payments related to WEP and GPO.
+In March 2024, we provided detailed information to technicians regarding the importance of securing non-covered Government Pension data timely, when applicable, in order to calculate the correct benefit amount.
+In FY 2024, we developed a new policy to address multiple non-covered pensions distributed or terminated at different periods of time.
+This will provide a consistent national policy.
+We plan to publish the policy in FY 2025.
+    Mitigation_Strategy: atp6_1
+  - Action_Taken: Planned
+    Action_Type: Audit
+    Completion_Date: FY2025
+    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we developed a Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) Corrective Action Plan.
+We developed a comprehensive corrective action plan to address multiple underlying causes of WEP and GPO improper payments.
+We formed a cross-agency work group to review all Office of the Inspector General and internal studies to compile a comprehensive list of recommended changes in WEP and GPO implementation.
+We assessed the root causes of improper payments based on these changes and developed policy, data, systems, and training solutions in line with each of the root causes of improper payments.
+We developed a logic model framework to measure the effectiveness of completed corrective action that includes establishing benchmarks to evaluate the corrective actions, assessing the impact, if possible, and determining whether additional mitigation activities are necessary.
+In fiscal year (FY) 2023, the WEP/GPO calculator was added to the redesigned SSA.gov website.
+In FY 2023, there was an increase in improper payments related to WEP, but overall, since FY 2017, there has been a significant reduction in improper payments related to WEP and GPO.
+In March 2024, we provided detailed information to technicians regarding the importance of securing non-covered Government Pension data timely, when applicable, in order to calculate the correct benefit amount.
+In FY 2024, we developed a new policy to address multiple non-covered pensions distributed or terminated at different periods of time.
+This will provide a consistent national policy.
+We plan to publish the policy in FY 2025.
+    Mitigation_Strategy: app6_1
   - Action_Taken: Not Completed
     Action_Type: Training
     Completion_Date: The corrective action was not fully completed this reporting